DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 .. code:: python

     # Feature Analysis Imports
-    # NOTE that all these are available for import from the `yellowbrick.features` module
+    # NOTE that all these are available for import directly from the `yellowbrick.features` module
-    from yellowbrick.features.rankd import Rank2D
+    from yellowbrick.features.rankd import Rank1D, Rank2D
     from yellowbrick.features.radviz import RadViz
     from yellowbrick.features.pcoords import ParallelCoordinates
+    from yellowbrick.features.jointplot import JointPlotVisualizer
+    from yellowbrick.features.pca import PCADecomposition
+    from yellowbrick.features.scatter import ScatterVisualizer

 .. toctree::
    :maxdepth: 2

    radviz
-   rank2d
+   rankd
    pcoords
+   scatter